 The iconic trams are a win amidst visitors and tourists in Lisbon.
 They are an experience in themselves but also a great way of getting to a particular destination!

 Rattle across the city on one of these historic rides.
-Take a tram up some of the hilly districts in Lisbon to get a great view of the pastel-colored houses and little gems along the way.
+Take a tram up some of the hilly districts in Lisbon to get a great view of the pastel-coloured houses and little gems along the way.

 The birthplace of this tasty treat!
 The Pastel da Nada is found in every bakery and cafe in Lisbon.
 These freshly baked warm delights are a delicious treat that you can’t leave Lisbon without trying one!
 They have been sold in Portugal for hundreds of years.
 One of the most famous patisseries is Pastéis de Belém, where they use a traditional baking method and guarantee pure scrumptiousness!
+If you want to take things a bit further, why not try and bake one yourself too in a class!!

 Here are some of the most frequently asked questions…